 - Are you mailing to too many prospects or not enough?
 Our proprietary datamining/screening system is 91% accurate and uses permutations based on donor loyalty, a much more accurate predictor than age or wealth.

 - Discovered that your planned giving newsletters are not working?
 We design compelling postcards that get read.
 And their message is retained even if the card is thrown away.

 - We even know the best months to send your prospects mail, and the months not to mail.
 We cover this on Overkill Marketing originally published in the Journal of Gift Planning.

 And have you thought about where planned giving marketing will go in the future?
 Radio and TV ads?
 Closed-circuit spots in retirement homes?
 Billboards?
-Already done.
-We have.
+Already done

 It really is a no-brainer.
 Contact us today for a no-obligation consultation, and let us show you where we can take you tomorrow.

 Category: Planned Giving Marketing